devheyaragon/nodered/logview/readme.md

-# LogView - Atomatic logging and presentation of DataPoints
+# LogView - Automatic logging and presentation of DataPoints
 ![Dashboard](custom-dashboard.png)

 The LogView automatically log any datapoint tagged with '#l', and generates corresponding charts